 How DAV Helped Mike Biggs

 Mike was a medic in the U.S. Army.
 During his service, he experienced a lot of trauma.
 “It was a very painful experience for me; and, for my generation, PTSD did not exist as a diagnosis … and over time, it became an issue in my life,” Mike explains, “I became homeless through the mentality of taking care of everybody else and not myself.
 My pride did not want me to go from house to house, seeking help from my family, so I walked away to figure out my life.”

 Mike was struggling with depression, anxiety and other symptoms of PTSD.
 He credits DAV for helping him complete his journey and for reconnecting him with his family.
 With DAV’s help, Mike was able to seek the treatment he needed, secure housing in a safe community and get the additional resources he needed.

 “[DAV’s help] was tremendous.
 I’m reuniting with my children … my grandchildren … my siblings — and I know they love me, and they know I love them,” says Mike.

 How We Help Veterans

-We help more than 1 million veterans every year connect with the healthcare, disability, employment, education, and financial benefits they have earned.
-For nearly 100 years and counting, we have submitted more than 11 million claims on behalf of veterans.
-We provide free, professional assistance to veterans and their families in obtaining benefits and services earned through military service.
-If you need help, or know someone who needs help, find your local DAV office.
+We provide free, professional assistance to more than 1 million veterans every year to connect them with the healthcare, disability, employment, education and financial benefits they have earned through military service.
+For nearly 100 years, we have submitted more than 11.5 million claims on their behalf.
+If you need help or know someone who needs help, contact your local DAV office.

 We host information seminars in cities across the country to educate veterans and their families on specific veterans’ benefits and services.
 These free seminars are hosted by our highly trained National Service Officers.
 Find an Information Seminar near you.